ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/avh_greengrass/_review.md

 review:
     - questions:
         question: >
-            What is an application in AWS IoT Greegrass called?
+            What is an application in AWS IoT Greengrass called?
         answers:
             - App
             - Block